 Struggling financially?
 Get help now!
 Savannah Technical College has a SNAP Outreach Specialist to help you get the benefits you need with a smoother, faster application process.
 SNAP eligibility screening, application submission, and renewal assistance are available.

 What is SNAP?

-As a low-income college student, you may be eligible SNAP.
+As a low-income college student, you may be SNAP eligible.
 The Supplemental Nutrition Assistance Program also known as the food stamp program, is a federally funded program that provides monthly benefits to low-income households to help purchase good food for good nutrition.

 How do I qualify for SNAP benefits?

 As a student, you must meet special qualifications for SNAP benefits.
-Your income and has to fall below the federal gross and net income limits.
+Your income has to fall below the federal gross and net income limits.

-- Your gross income the amount of money you make before any taxes or other deductions are subtracted from the total amount earned.
+- Your gross income is the amount of money you make before any taxes or other deductions are subtracted from the total amount earned.